 My work in feminist bioethics considers a range of emerging technologies including socially assistive robots, telemedicine and newer direct-to-consumer telehealth, as well as direct-to consumer genetic testing, each of which is impacted by the current AI boom.
 My published work also has also addressed methodological questions surrounding the goals of relational theorizing in bioethics and medical humanities curricula for undergraduate medical education.

-I became a Presidential Scholar at the Hastings Center following my postdoc there and I remain involved with the Center as a grant collaborator and series editor (with Jennifer James) on Health and Incarceration for the Hastings Center Report.
-I am Assistant Treasurer for the International Network on Feminist Approaches to Bioethics, for whom I also co-edit a scholarly blog.
+I became a Presidential Scholar at the Hastings Center following my postdoc there and I remain involved with the Center as a grant collaborator.
+Alongside Jennifer James of UCSF, I am developing and co-editing a series on Health and Incarceration for the Hastings Center Report.
+I serve as the Treasurer for the International Network on Feminist Approaches to Bioethics, for whom I also co-edit a scholarly blog.

 I live in Philadelphia with my spouse and our small zoo of two cats and one dog.
 The cover art on my page is by William Christenberry, visual artist and chronicler of rural Alabama, where my much of my family is from.